jordanofoster/ntu-obsidian-notes/ITEC20267 - Adv. Networking/Cybersecurity Lecture 10 - Internet Protocol Security.md

 ### Takeaway Remarks on IPsec

 IPSec provides *transparent* security for all users of the IP protocol, without fundamentally changing the interface of IP itself.
-It provides host-to-host security but *not* user-to-user or application-to-applicaiton security.
+It provides host-to-host security but *not* user-to-user or application-to-application security.

 As a result, IPsec protects and application traffic *across an IP network* - applications themselves do not need to be specifically designed to use IPsec.